seq2seq model in Machine Learning

 Seq2seq was first introduced for machine translation, by Google.
 Before that, the translation worked in a very naïve way.
 Each word that you used to type was converted to its target language giving no regard to its grammar and sentence structure.
 Seq2seq revolutionized the process of translation by making use of deep learning.
 It not only takes the current word/input into account while translating but also its neighborhood.

-Nowadays, it is used for a variety of different applications such as image captioning, conversational models, text summarization etc.
+Nowadays, it is used for a variety of different applications such as image captioning, conversational models, text summarization, etc.

 As the name suggests, seq2seq takes as input a sequence of words(sentence or sentences) and generates an output sequence of words.
 It does so by use of the recurrent neural network (RNN).
-Although the vanilla version of RNN is rarely used, its more advanced version i.e. LSTM or GRU are used.
+Although the vanilla version of RNN is rarely used, its more advanced version i.e. LSTM or GRU is used.
 This is because RNN suffers from the problem of vanishing gradient.
 LSTM is used in the version proposed by Google.
-It develops the context of the word by taking 2 inputs at each point of time.
-One from the user and other from its previous output, hence the name recurrent (output goes as input).
+It develops the context of the word by taking 2 inputs at each point in time.
+One from the user and the other from its previous output, hence the name recurrent (output goes as input).

 It mainly has two components i.e encoder and decoder, and hence sometimes it is called the Encoder-Decoder Network.

 Encoder: It uses deep neural network layers and converts the input words to corresponding hidden vectors.
 Each vector represents the current word and the context of the word.

 Decoder: It is similar to the encoder.
 It takes as input the hidden vector generated by the encoder, its own hidden states, and the current word to produce the next hidden vector and finally predict the next word.

 Apart from these two, many optimizations have to lead to other components of seq2seq: